Special counsel Jack Smith issues revised indictment in Trump election case

 On July 1, the Supreme Court ruled in the case of Trump v United States that all “official” presidential acts are entitled to “presumptive immunity” against prosecution.

-What counts as “official” acts, the court explained, goes beyond what falls within a president’s constitutional authority, marking a significant widening of executive power.
+In the ruling, what counts as “official” acts goes beyond what falls within a president’s constitutional authority, marking a significant widening of executive power.

 The court’s decision made explicit reference to the events of January 6, 2021, when a mob of Trump supporters stormed the US Capitol in an attempt to disrupt the certification of the Electoral College vote.

-Referring to the Washington, DC, indictment, the court’s majority pointed to an example where Trump was accused of “attempting to enlist the Vice President” to “alter the election results”.
+Referring to the indictment directly, the court’s majority pointed to an example where Trump was accused of “attempting to enlist the Vice President” to “alter the election results” on January 6.

 Since interacting with a vice president is part of a president’s official duties, the court explained, “Trump is at least presumptively immune from prosecution for such conduct”.